FEATURING: STEVE EARLE & THE DUKES, SUSAN TEDESCHI & DEREK TRUCKS, WARREN HAYNES, THE MASTERSONS

-On December 3rd, 2017, City Winery and Steve Earle are hosting the 3rd annual John Henry's Friends benefit concert to raise funds for children diagnosed with autism.
-For the first time in NYC, Steve Earle & The Dukes will be performing songs from their acclaimed 2017 release So You Wannabe an Outlaw.
-Lucinda Williams and Emmylou Harris will each join with sets of their own, making an unforgettable night of amazing music.
+On December 3rd, 2018, City Winery and Steve Earle are hosting the 4th annual John Henry's Friends benefit concert to raise funds for children diagnosed with autism.
+Steve Earle & The Dukes will bring their usual bring-down-the-house energy.
+Susan Tedeschi & Derek Trucks Duo and Warren Haynes will each join with sets of their own, making an unforgettable night of amazing music.

 All net ticket proceeds will be donated to The Keswell School, an educational program for children and young adults with autism.
 Founded on the belief that children diagnosed with ASD can live full and productive lives as integrated members of their communities, The Keswell School provides educational, therapeutic and supportive services for children diagnosed with ASD and their families.
 This is a topic dear to Steve, as his son, John Henry, attends the school.

 On Sale Now!